w3c/webextensions/proposals/i18n-getOSLanguage.md

 ### Open Web API

-To combat fingerprinting, this should not be an Open Web API.
-Just like browser.i18n.getUILanguage is not.
+To combat fingerprinting, this should not be an Open Web API, just like browser.i18n.getUILanguage is not.